zzuse/dotfiles/README.md

     [applications_to_sync]
     terminal

-if an app is not officialy supported by mackup:
+(deprecated)if an app is not officialy supported by mackup:

     $ cat ~/.mackup/nethack.cfg
     [application]